 SA6 has taken significant steps towards the definition of normative edge computing architecture for 5GC in [3].
 Starting from common scenarios, described in the Annex, a set of requirements is defined, and the following architecture is proposed:

-Figure 1 SA6 Edge data network architecture
+Figure 1: SA6 Edge data network architecture

 The architecture defines the key nodes and functions as well as the interfaces between them.